4 Key Challenges of eLearning and Ways to Mitigate Them for Hassle-Free Corporate Training

 Promote eLearning: Promoting eLearning could be an effective way to initiate an eLearning program.
 Arrange for the marketing campaign and use it as a base for creating awareness among the audience.
-Other ways could be through publishing eBooks, blogs and even through hosting an event on eLearning.
+Other ways could be through publishing eBooks, blogs, and even through hosting an event on eLearning.

-Develop the communication: Developing effective communication among the audience could be another approach towards creating awareness.
+Develop the communication: Developing effective communication among the audience could be another approach to creating awareness.
 Your audience would quickly accept eLearning once they get to know what eLearning is all about and how it could be beneficial to them.

-Challenge 2: Motivating Learners
+Challenge 2: Motivating learners

-Motivating learners is one of the common challenges faced by the eLearning developers.
+Motivating learners is one of the common challenges faced by eLearning developers.
 When you deploy the course and leave the learners to their devices, chances are that the learners may not take up the eLearning course effectively as they would do in classroom training.
 Hence the challenge is – how can you motivate your learners and present a good learning experience to them?

-Stimulate learner’s curiosity: You need to motivate your learners in the beginning of the course itself, so as to keep them engaged throughout the course.
+Stimulate learner’s curiosity: You need to motivate your learners at the beginning of the course itself, so as to keep them engaged throughout the course.
 For this, you may ask the learners some thought-provoking questions.
 Ask them to describe a situation or use some surprising statements that would help the learners take up the course with great zeal and enthusiasm.

-Set clear objectives: Explain the learners in brief what they will learn after taking the course and how the course would benefit them.
+Set clear objectives: Explain to the learners in brief what they will learn after taking the course and how the course would benefit them.
 For example, you might explain that after completion of the module, they will be able to identify and respond to various security threats that occur at the workplace.

 Create a scenario or tell a story: Scenarios and stories are considered to be powerful tools in motivating your learners because when the learners find something relevant to their profession and experience, they would surely want to know and take up the course.

-Challenge 3 Course content:
+Challenge 3: Course content:

 Involve the SME: One way to overcome this challenge is to involve the Subject Matter Experts (SMEs) in the eLearning project.
 A Subject Matter Expert is proficient in various subjects and guides the instructional designers on the content received.
 They ensure that the content is accurate and has no gaps.
 This way, the SMEs would greatly help solve the problems faced regarding the content.